Pedrohamoura-Git/Frontend-Mentor-Challenges/Javascript, HTML & CSS/faq-accordion-card-main/README.md

 ### Built with

 - Semantic HTML5 markup
+- CSS custom properties
+- Flexbox
 - CSS Grid
 - Mobile-first workflow

 ### What I learned

-In this project I learned how to set more complex grid layouts.
+It was a really good challenge to test my skill in CSS.
+I had to do some research to learn a little bit more about transitions, different types of selectors and the SVG type of image.
 ### Continued development

-I am not totally comfortable with CSS Grid and Media Queries yet, so I am going to continue focusing on it in future projects.
+There is a lot of things that I don't know about animations yet, so I'm going to find new challenges to practice it.

 ### Useful resources

-- <a href="https://desenvolvimentoparaweb.com/css/unidades-css-rem-vh-vw-vmin-vmax-ex-ch/" target="_blank" alt="Link to Unidades de CSS moderno">Unidades de CSS moderno</a>
+- <a href="https://stackoverflow.com/questions/23683136/html-css-hide-checkbox/23683190" target="_blank" alt="Link to HTML / CSS hide checkbox">HTML / CSS hide checkbox</a>
-- <a href="https://www.w3schools.com/cssref/pr_grid-gap.asp" target="_blank" alt="CSS grid-gap Property">CSS grid-gap Property</a>
+- <a href="https://www.w3schools.com/css/css3_transitions.asp" target="_blank" alt="CSS Transitions">CSS Transitions</a>
-- <a href="https://css-tricks.com/snippets/css/complete-guide-grid/" target="_blank" alt="Link to A Complete Guide to Grid">A Complete Guide to Grid</a>
+- <a href="https://www.w3schools.com/cssref/css_selectors.asp" target="_blank" alt="Link to CSS Selector Reference">CSS Selector Reference</a>

 ## Author